ibmresilient/resilient-community-apps/fn_mitre_integration/README.md

 ### Resilient-Circuits
 * The log is controlled in the `.resilient/app.config` file under the section [resilient] and the property `logdir`.
 * The default file name is `app.log`.
-* Each function will create progress information.
+* Each function creates progress information.
-* Failures will show up as errors and may contain python trace statements.
+* Failures show up as errors and may contain python trace statements.

 ---